|

 black and perfectly distinct, to be recognized.

-William H Bates, MD, Perfect Sight Without Glasses,
+H Bates, M.D., Perfect Sight Without Glasses, page 108

 |